 A flexible work arrangement may find you working in your home office, driving in remote areas, visiting a client at their home or assigned to work after regular office hours with no staff around.
-Such situations of working alone call for a risk assessment and may require a check-in procedure to ensure staff safety.
+Such situations call for a risk assessment and may require a check-in procedure.

-Working alone regulations apply only if the worker is assigned to work alone.
-They do not apply when employees are at work on their own accord, such as if they choose to come in early, work late or on a day off.
+Working alone regulations apply only if you are assigned to work alone.
+They do not apply when employees work on their own accord, such as if they come in early, work late or on a day off.

-If you answer yes to any of the situations listed below, your supervisor will need to create a check-in procedure.
+If you answer yes to any of the following situations, your supervisor needs to create a check-in procedure.

 - Do you work alone in your home office?